InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

   isServiceSpecific: 1,

   /**
-   * 1 - CMP is using publisher-customized stack descriptions
+   * 1 - CMP is using publisher-customized stack descriptions and/or modified or supplemented standard Illustrations
-   * 0 - CMP is NOT using publisher-customized stack descriptions */
+   * 0 - CMP is NOT using publisher-customized stack descriptions and/or modified or supplemented standard Illustrations */
-  useNonStandardStacks: 1,
+  useNonStandardTexts: 1,

   /**
    * Country code of the country that determines the legislation of